gcgarner/IOTstack/README.md

 The bulk of the README has moved to the Wiki.
 Please check it out [here](https://github.com/gcgarner/IOTstack/wiki)

+* 2019-11-28 added the option to disable swapfile by setting swappiness to 0
 * 2019-11-28 PR @stfnhmplr fixed incorrect shegang on MariaDB terminal.sh
 * 2019-11-28 Added native install for RPIEasy
 * 2019-11-27 Additions: NextCloud, MariaDB, MotionEye, Mozilla Webthings, blynk-server (fixed issue with selection.txt)